Charlotte Oelschlägel

 Charlotte Oelschlägel, aka Charlotte Hayward (August 14, 1898 – November 14, 1984) was a German professional skater.
 For most of her life, she used only her first name as her stage name.
 She invented and first performed the figure skating elements death spiral and Charlotte spiral, which is named after her.

 Personal life

 Charlotte Oelschlägel was born in Berlin.
 As well as being a figure skater, she was also a musician.
 At age seven, she was on stage with the Berlin Philharmonic.
 She played the mandolin, lute, harp and piano.
-When she was 10 years old, she suffered from nervous and growing problems.
+When she was 10 years old, she had nervous and growing problems.
 Medications did not help.
 She was advised to do figure skating to treat her medical problems.

 She was married to Curt Neumann, also a figure skater.
 She died in a retirement home in Berlin on November 14, 1984.

 Career

 Oelschlägel initially skated with her brother Fritz.
 Later, she was coached by Paul Münder.
 She was known professionally by her first name.